-The State of Tennessee's fiscal year 2019-2020 budget included a \$153.4 million dollar appropriation for the purpose of funding current and future OPEB obligations of the EGOP.
-This represents the full ADC of \$145.4 million calculated for this period as well as additional funding of \$8 million.
+The State of Tennessee's fiscal year 2020-2021 budget included a \$148.9 million appropriation to fund current and future OPEB obligations of the EGOP.
+This represents the full ADC of \$137.1 million calculated for this period as well as additional funding of \$11.8 million.